INTRODUCTION

 Insert either an unformatted or an already-formatted memory card from a Rabbit-

-based system into the reader’s memory-card slot, then plug the card reader into
+based system into the readers memory-card slot, then plug the card reader into

 an available USB slot on your PC or laptop.